open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 ### OTEPs

-To facilitate the review process and progressively deliver value to the OpenTelemetry community, a series of OTEPs.
+To facilitate the review process and progressively deliver value to the OpenTelemetry community, a series of OTEPs and tools are suggested.

 * **Telemetry Schema(s) - Structure and Formats**: This OTEP will weigh the pros and cons of a single schema versus a dual-schema approach.
 It aims to identify